Country selection

 The BioequivTrial states that the principal investigator (PI) or the clinical testing facility is responsible for obtaining written consent from trial participants before carrying out any study procedures.

-As per the ECReg, the ICF should be provided in easy-to-understand language, suitable for potential research participants to support their ability to give fully informed consent.
-For participants with limited education, the ICF should be provided and explained verbally.
-According to the BioequivTrial and the ECReg, the information should also be presented without coercion or unduly influencing a potential participant to enroll in the clinical trial.
+According to the BioequivTrial, the informed consent information provided to participants should also be presented without coercion or unduly influencing enrollment in the clinical trial.
 The ClinDrugTrialGCP further states that the participant or legal representative/guardian should also be given the opportunity to ask questions about the research, and given adequate time to consider whether to participate.

 Re-Consent